Survey says: Big dog breeds more popular than small pups

 Dogs make the perfect companions, but which are the most popular — small or big dogs?
 A 2018 RightPet study shows large cuddle buddies are more popular.

-Here are a few quick facts on the study:
+Here are a few quick facts about the study:

 • Conducted online between 2010 and 2018